Non-Archimedean Whitney stratifications: Obtaining classical Whitney stratifications

-\begin{prop} Any Henselian valued field $K$ with analytic structure in the sense of \cite{CL.analyt} satisfies Hypothesis~\ref{hyp:orth}. \end{prop} \begin{proof} By quantifier elimination (Lemma~\ref{lem:an-qe}), any definable subset of $\RV^n$ can be defined in the restriction to $\RV$ of the language $\Lx$.
+\begin{prop} The theory of any Henselian valued field $K$ with analytic structure in the sense of \cite{CL.analyt} satisfies Hypothesis~\ref{hyp:orth}. \end{prop} \begin{proof} We work with the language $\Lx$ introduced in Subsection~\ref{subsect:an-set}.
+By quantifier elimination (Lemma~\ref{lem:an-qe}), any definable subset of $\RV^n$ can be defined in the restriction to $\RV$ of $\Lx$.
 To that restricted language, add the sorts $k$ and $\Gamma$ and a splitting $\RV \setminus \{0\} \to k\mult$ of the sequence $k\mult \inject \RV \setminus \{0\} \surject \Gamma$ (such a splitting corresponds to an angular component map $K \to k$ of the valued field); then it becomes interdefinable with the language $\Lx'$ consisting of $k$ with the ring language and $\Gamma$ with the language $\{0, +, -, <\}$ of ordered abelian groups (where $\RV$ is identified with $k \times \Gamma$).
 In particular, any set $X \subseteq k^n \times \Gamma^m$ definable in our original language is also $\Lx'$-definable.
-Since $\Lx'$ contains no connection between $k$ and $\Gamma$, the Proposition follows. \end{proof}
+Since $\Lx'$ contains no connection between $k$ and $\Gamma$, the proposition follows. \end{proof}

 At some point, we will use the following easy consequence of the above hypothesis.

 \begin{rem} For any parameter set $A \subseteq k$, we have $\acl(A) \cap \Gamma = \acl(\emptyset) \cap \Gamma$ (where $\acl$ is the algebraic closure in the model theoretic sense).
 Using the order on $\Gamma$, we get the same with $\acl$ replaced by the definable closure.
 In particular, if $\Lx = \LHen$ and $K$ is either real closed or algebraically closed, then $\Gamma$ is a pure divisible ordered abelian group and the only finite, $A$-definable subsets of $\Gamma$ are $\emptyset$ and $\{0\}$. \end{rem}